Arocadev/voice2task-web/README.md

 - 🌍 **Bilingual** — ES/EN selector with dynamic switching without page reload
 - 📱 **Direct download** — link to the Android APK
+- 🎙️ **Animated hero** — icon with concentric pulse rings and equalizer-style frequency bars
+- 🧩 **Features** — cards highlighting the app's strengths (fast, smart, private, organised)
-- ⚙️ **How it works** — 4-step visual flow: record → transcribe → structure → confirm
+- ⚙️ **How it works** — 4-step visual flow: speak → understood → organised → ready
+- ❓ **FAQ** — accordion with common questions about the app
+- 🔌 **Integrations** — showcase of the tools it connects with (Telegram, Trello, Google Calendar, Notion)
+- 📜 **Legal pages** — Privacy Policy and Terms of Use, each with its own language selector
 - ⚡ **Static** — no backend, instant deployment on any CDN

 ---